abidor13/Credit_Risk_Analysis/README.md

 ![EasyEnsembleClassifier](Images/EasyEnsembleClassifier.PNG)

-#### While testing our models, and while working with the Balanced Random Forest Classifier, we created a two columns dataframe in which we organized each impactful feature and sorted them by their importance.
+#### While testing our models, and while working with the Balanced Random Forest Classifier, we organized each impactful feature and sorted them by their importance.

 ![Important Features Sorted in Desc.
 Order](Images/Important_features.png)